The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to be gentle towards others.
 Titus 3:2

 Gentleness is the opposite of acting brash or insisting on the letter of the law.
 You don’t need a hammer to get the bug off their arm, just a gentle wave will do.
-Walk in gentleness towards others
+Walk in gentleness towards others, as God has been gentle with you.

 The challenge today is to focus on what God declares is good.
-Otherwise, we can succumb to the world’s standards of good and except areas and things that God rejects.
-God’s goodness is principled in His justice, holiness and righteousness.
+Otherwise, we can succumb to what the world declares is good, excepting standards that God rejects.
+God’s goodness is principled in His justice, righteousness and word.
 It is applicable to every area of our lives.

-When the world desires to bend the truth, you will be led to be good and do the right thing because it is the right and good thing to do.
-Even in those moments with nobody around or you could get away with it, do good, it’s the right thing to do.
+When the world desires to bend the truth, you will be led to be good and do the right thing because it is the right thing to do.
+Even in those moments with nobody around and you could get away with it; do good, it’s the right and Godly thing to do.

 - We please God by faith.
 Hebrews 11:6